remenska/PASS/README.md

 See also the [mCRL2 site](http://www.mcrl2.org/release/user_manual/index.html) and the [LTSmin toolset one](http://fmt.cs.utwente.nl/tools/ltsmin/).

 #### Q: I don't care about UML.
 I already have the model and just want to get a formula and a monitor for my property.
-I don't know how to construct it.

 A: OK, we have a solution: use [PASS Web Start](http://www.nikhef.nl/~danielar/PASSWebStart/PASSWebStart.jnlp).
 It's work in progress.
 For now it should work with Linux, all you need is J2SE1.5+.
 Please report any problems or feedback.